Get The Facts

 Do you suspect an overdose?

 An opioid overdose requires immediate medical attention.
 Call 911 immediately if you or someone you know exhibits any of the symptoms listed below.
-Give a clear address and/or description of your location.
+Minnesota’s Good Samaritan law means you can call regardless of the situation.

 Signs of overdose include the following: